 Supporting the 2019 NHS long-term plan: An evaluation of the implementation and impact of hospital-based tobacco services

-This project is funded by the NIHR ARC National Priority Consortium for Prevention, including Behavioural Risk Factors, and led by NIHR Applied Research Collaboration North East and North Cumbria.
+This project was funded by the NIHR ARC National Priority Consortium for Prevention, including Behavioural Risk Factors, and led by NIHR Applied Research Collaboration North East and North Cumbria.

 The 2019 NHS Long Term Plan – a government policy – aimed to tackle smoking through delivering a new service to support smokers to quit, in three settings: acute hospital, mental health inpatients and maternity services.
 The government wanted to provide smokers who are admitted to any of these settings in England access to a new ‘stop smoking service’ that includes both behavioural support and medication to help them to quit.

-This research project aims to investigate how this new service is delivered, and if it is effective.
+This research project aimed to investigate how this new service was delivered, and if it was effective.

 In 2019, 14.1% of adults in the UK smoked, and over 500,000 hospital admissions were due to smoking in 2020.

-By evaluating the rollout of the new NHS-funded tobacco dependence service it allows us to understand how it is being delivered, how effective it is in aiding smokers to successfully quit, and how cost-effective the new service is for the NHS.
+By evaluating the rollout of the new NHS-funded tobacco dependence service it allowed us to understand how it was being delivered, how effective it was in aiding smokers to successfully quit, and how cost-effective the new service was for the NHS.

-Having an in-depth understanding of these key areas enables future decision making to be based on evidence of what worked well, what could be improved and any other factors that were influential in the successful rollout of the new NHS-funded tobacco dependence service.
+Having an in-depth understanding of these key areas allows future decision-making to be based on evidence of what worked well, what could be improved and any other factors that were influential in the successful rollout of the new NHS-funded tobacco dependence service.

-We are undertaking four studies across five regions (involving 24 NHS Trusts) in England:
+We did four studies across five regions (involving 24 NHS Trusts) in England:

-- Interviewing those who design, fund, and provide the service
+- Interviewed those who designed, funded, and provided the service

-- Surveying and interviewing NHS staff about their experiences of providing this service.
-We will also interview service users who have been offered the new service to understand their opinions and experiences of it.
+- Surveyed and interviewed NHS staff about their experiences of providing this service.
+We also interviewed service users who had been offered the new service to understand their opinions and experiences of it.

-- Using hospital records to find out the number of smokers who have been offered and used the service, and how effective the new service is based on the number of people quitting smoking.
+- Used hospital records to find out the number of smokers who had been offered and used the service, and how effective the new service was based on the number of people quitting smoking.

-- Using hospital records and other data to calculate the costs of providing the service and find out whether it provides value in helping people who smoke.
+- Used hospital records and other data to calculate the costs of providing the service and find out whether it provided value in helping people who smoke.

 The findings from this study will support NHS Trusts by giving them information on how to improve the stop smoking service for the future from the perspectives of service users, healthcare professionals, and others.